Protein and insulin. Why do my blood sugars rise after a high protein meal?

 As shown in the chart below, the blood glucose response of healthy people is proportional to their carbohydrate intake.
-High protein meat and fish and high fat foods (butter, cream, oil) tend to have a negligible impact on glucose.
+Meat and fish and high-fat foods (butter, cream, oil) tend to have a negligible impact on glucose.

 Our insulin response to carbohydrates

-The story is not so simple when it comes to our insulin response to food.
+But the story is not as simple when it comes to our insulin response to food.

-As shown in the chart below, carbohydrate content of our food only partially predicts our insulin response to food.
+As shown in the chart below, the carbohydrate content of our food only partially predicts our short-term insulin response to food.
 Low fat, low carb, high protein foods elicit a significant insulin response.

-As you can see in the chart below, once we account for protein we get a better prediction of our insulin response to food.
-It seems we require about half as much insulin for protein as we do for carbohydrate on a gram for gram basis to metabolise protein and use it to repair our muscles and organs.
+As you can see in the chart below, once we account for protein, we get a better prediction of our insulin response to food.
+It seems we require about half as much insulin for protein as we do for carbohydrate.

-What happens to insulin and blood sugar when we increase protein?
+What happens to insulin and blood sugar when we eat more protein?

 While protein does generate an insulin response, increasing the protein content of our food typically decreases our insulin response to food.

-It’s worth noting that the food insulin index testing was done using 1000 kJ or 240 calories of each food (i.e. a large snack, not really a full meal).
+The food insulin index testing was done using 1000 kJ or 240 calories of each food (i.e. a substantial snack, not a full meal).
 But what about if we ate a LOT of protein?
 Wouldn’t we get a blood sugar response then?

-The figure below shows the glucose response to 80g of glucose vs 180g of protein (i.e. a MASSIVE amount of protein).
-While we get a rollercoaster-like blood sugar rise in response to the ingestion of glucose, blood sugar remains fairly stable in response to the large protein meal.
+The figure below shows the glucose response to 80g of glucose vs. 180g of protein (i.e. a MASSIVE amount of protein).
+While we get a roller coaster-like blood sugar rise in response to the ingestion of glucose, blood sugar remains relatively stable in response to the large protein meal.

-So, if protein can turn to glucose, why aren’t we seeing massive glucose spike?
+So, if the protein can turn to glucose, why don’t we see massive glucose spike?